nathaneltitane/dextop/README.md

 Container install options are:

 `-x, --xfce       XFCE4 setup: install XFCE desktop environment and utilities.    [ Default ]`

-`-n, --none    No DE setup: console access to environment and utilities.`
+`-c, --console    No DE setup: console access to environment and utilities.`

-The 'none' option is great for users who would like to experiment or setup their own window manager/desktop environment, utilities and preferences.
+The 'console' option is great for users who would like to experiment or setup their own window manager/desktop environment, utilities and preferences.

 ### Process summary:

+Most of the setup process is fully automated and should run its course until the container is ready for you to use.

 **Be attentive!**